-• Advance our lead product candidate, CTX-471, through clinical development to evaluate its therapeutic potential alone and in combination with other therapies.
+- Advance our lead product candidate, CTX-471 through clinical development to evaluate its therapeutic potential alone and in combination with other therapies.
 We seek to translate the antitumor activity of CTX-471 observed in preclinical testing into meaningful clinical results in patients with immunogenic tumors, such as non-small cell lung cancer, or NSCLC and melanoma.
-Our

-- ongoing Phase 1 clinical trial is being conducted in patients who relapse after at least 3 months of stable disease on prior checkpoint therapies.
-We expect to report data from part 2 of the Phase 1 study in the first half of 2021. - Advance CTX-8371 into clinical development as a next generation checkpoint inhibitor.
+Our ongoing Phase 1 clinical trial is being conducted in patients who relapse after prior checkpoint therapies. - Advance CTX-8371 into clinical development as a next generation checkpoint inhibitor.
 Our bispecific inhibitor that targets PD-1 and PD-L1 has demonstrated higher antitumor activity in preclinical experiments than single PD-1, a PD-L1, or combinations of PD-1 and PD-L1 inhibitors.
 We plan to initiate IND-enabling studies with CTX-8371 in the third quarter of 2020 with the goal of commencing clinical testing in 2021. - Advance CTX-8573 into clinical development in antibody-mediated autoimmune diseases.
 CTX-8573 is a product candidate that stimulates cell killing by directly activating NK cells to selectively destroy BCMA-expressing cells.
 We plan to begin IND-enabling studies with CTX-8573 in the first half of 2021 and advance it to clinical development as a therapy for antibody-mediated autoimmune diseases such as myasthenia gravis, immune thrombocytopenia and pemphigus vulgaris. - Expand the potential of our NKp30 innate cell engagers.
 Through our innate cell-engager bispecific platform, we are generating a broad portfolio of bispecific product candidates that pair various tumor antigen binding domains to our NKp30 binding domain.
 We believe that the ability to activate NK cells in a selective and directed way against various cancers will allow us to identify bispecifics with differentiated cytotoxic activity.
 We are currently screening several innate cell engagers in animal models to prioritize those with the greatest promise for future clinical development. - Leverage our proprietary platforms to generate novel bispecific product candidates.
 Our platform technologies, including our antibody generation process, our common light chain approach and StitchMabsTM, are focused on the discovery and development of bispecific products.
 We continue to use these technologies to generate a broad portfolio of early-stage bispecific assets that we then evaluate in preclinical experiments with the intent of advancing the most promising candidates into clinical development. - Seek strategic partnerships for select product candidates.
 Our technology platform is designed to generate a broad pipeline of product candidates with high potential for clinical application.
-We intend to assess on a case-by-case basis the opportunities for accelerating the preclinical and clinical development of these candidates in a capital-efficient manner, including selectively pursuing strategic partnerships with leading biopharmaceutical companies with domain-specific clinical development expertise to maximize the value of our pipeline.
+We intend to assess on a case-by-case basis the opportunities for accelerating the preclinical and clinical development of these candidates in a capital-efficient manner, including selectively pursuing strategic partnerships with leading biopharmaceutical companies with domain-specific expertise in clinical development to maximize the value of our pipeline.